The Government's National Broadband Network rollout is very much in its infancy, and as it is with any infant, there are teething issues.

 If congestion is the problem, you might find that switching to a different service provider is in order.
 Think about it this way — if one service provider is much cheaper than another could they be penny-pinching on capacity?
 We'll never know for sure, but given what we do know about NBN pricing so far, a cheaper price may indicate a greater gamble on bandwidth allocation from your provider.

 Make sure you start with a no-contract NBN plan to give yourself the freedom to move if you're unhappy with the service you get.
-You might find that network performance doesn't improve with a new provider, though, which would point to a greater technological limitation in your area.
+You might find that network performance doesn't improve with a new provider, though, which would point to a greater technological limitation in your area or at your address.

 Time for a change?